TradeWizBot/solana-volume-bot/README.md

     The bot will now be up and running, listening for commands.

+### RPC Provider
+Your trading bot needs a reliable RPC endpoint to interact with the blockchain network.
+You can connect to any public or private node, but for consistent uptime and predictable latency, it's recommended to use a managed provider.

+You can create a free account at [chainstack.com](https://chainstack.com) and instantly deploy your own Solana endpoint.

 ## Commands

 - `/start` - Start the bot and generate a wallet if none exists.